ofisc/ofisc.co.uk/src/schedule/2023-09-30-spin-spiral-jump.md

 ## Eligibility

-The competition is open to skaters who skate at the Oxford Ice Rink.
-Non-Oxford skaters are advised they can enter the [Oxford Open][open] competition in the following week.
+The competition is open to any skater on a first come, first serve basis.

 ## Getting In Contact